df8819/JChat/README.md

 ## Functionalities
 - Normal Chat via Send button / Enter
 - Clear Chat to clean up the Window _(does not delete saved chat conversation)_
-- Change the behavior of JChat.
+- Change the behavior.
 Messy but fun😅 _(Default will act as the 'As an AI language model...' we all love😋)
 - Loop pre-defined answers endlessly. ❗WARNING❗ - This is an experimental feature and will burn your API limits if not watched carefully! _('Cancel Loop' will immediately stop this function!)_
 - Click 'API Key' to insert your key.
 The app will not work without your own key.
 - Typing 'exit' in chat or clicking the 'Exit' button will close the app